runatlantis/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

 Note:

-* When using `atlantis.yaml` to disable Autoplanning without listing other directories that should have Aitoplanning enabled, this will effectivly stop planning for all directories.
+* When using `atlantis.yaml` to disable Autoplanning without listing other directories that should have Autoplanning enabled, this will effectivly stop planning for all directories.

 Example: